thinkUXca/jekyll-now/_posts/2017-02-01-Creating-Framed-Matted-Pictures-Using-CSS.md

 author: jonathan
 ---

 We recently redesigned [laurenellis.ca](http://www.laurenellis.ca) for the incredibly talented portrait artist Lauren Ellis.
-She wanted her art displayed as it would be in an art gallery: beautifully framed, with professional-looking
+She wanted her art displayed as it would be in an art gallery: beautifully framed and matted, with professional-looking
 [artwork labels](https://thepracticalartworld.com/2014/06/18/examples-of-artwork-labels/) underneath the art.
 In this post, we'll show you how we created the frame and mat using CSS.

 <figure class="figure">